 I'm a retired geek who finally has time to soak up some great American scenery, seeking good memories, especially with family & friends.

 When on the road, I prefer pulling my 2017 Escape fifth wheel with my Ford F150.
 My Escape is a 21 foot molded fiberglass trailer made in Chiliwack, British Columbia.
 Although it's remarkably compact on the outside it gets bigger when you come through the door.

 While I await my wife's retirement, I look for any excuse to drive cross country to take a daughter for a road trip or take my grandsons on awesome adventures.

 I also enjoy the enjoy attending any molded fiberglass trailer rally I can get to.
 These are full of interesting folks with a "less is more" attitude.
 Our 13-21' rigs fit into places traditional RVs cannot imagine.

-My computer skills are on the decline because these days I mostly use my iPhone.
-I pretty around my trailer, ageing features and attractions as time permits.
-I have advanced DIY skills in RV and household plumbing and electric.
+My computer skills are on the decline these days because my main computer is my iPhone.
+I have pretty strong DIY skills in RV and home plumbing and electrical.

 Our four cats stay at homes and severely chastise us when we return.

 I love joining the owners of 200 fiberglass trailers at our annual Quartzsite gathering each February.
 Other than that, I look for chances to get off grid.
-My trailer has ample solar and batteries to support me indefinitely.
-My limitation ideas my limited tank size, but even they are amongst twice there size of my previous trailer, a classic 1987 Bigfoot fiver (also fiberglass).
+My trailer has ample solar and batteries to support me.
+My main limitation is tank size, but at least they are almost twice the size of those in my previous trailer, a classic 1987 Bigfoot fiver (also fiberglass).

 21 foot 2017 Escape fifth wheel.
 It is 21' long and 7'6" wide.
 I tow with a 2013 F150 truck.